 While every hospital has their own interior protocol, most risk management teams will work in the same five stages:

 In medical malpractice, hospitals do not have insurance claims adjusters contacting you; instead, they have risk management representatives.
 Risk managers are not bad people in general, but they have a similar job to that of the insurance claims adjuster.
 They will work to get your favor and trust, and then they will offer to compensate you for what is “fair” – in reality, this fair settlement is much less than you actually deserve.

 They will try to make you feel as though they are your friend, and they will express that they have your best interests at heart.
 But, in reality, they are trying to get you to not hire an attorney and settle before you understand your legal rights – or how much your case is actually worth.

 In most cases, risk managers are also attorneys; therefore, they know the law.
 They have spent their careers defending hospitals and physicians from malpractice lawsuits, and they know what they are allowed to say and what they can omit without being negligent.
 If you have been injured, you need your own experienced attorney representing your best interests.
 Do not trust risk management or the hospital’s attorney.
 Instead, contact a Connecticut hospital malpractice attorney who can be on your side and make sure that you truly are getting the best settlement for your injuries.
-Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Visit Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation or contact us online to get started.